Intermediate links of plane curves: Diagrams of -links

 The Murasugi--Przytycki move on a link diagram $D$ is the move depicted in Figure~\ref{fig:stoimenow}.
 The procedure is as follows.
 We regard the diagram $D$ as Seifert circles joined with bands (this is the way one looks at the diagram when one constructs the Seifert surface from the diagram).
 Take two Seifert circles $C_1$ and $C_2$ and suppose they are connected by a single crossing.
 Take the bottom strand (the tunnel) of the crossing and replace it by an arc constructed as follows: start shortly before the crossing (on the side of $C_2$), make a U-turn and follow the Seifert circle $C_1$.
 The arc goes along Seifert circles according to the following procedure: if a band is met, then the band either connects $C_1$ with another Seifert circle, or it connects some two other Seifert circles.
 In the first case, the arc goes along the band and then along the new Seifert circle.
 In the second case, the arc goes underneath the band and still follows the same Seifert circle it was following before meeting the band.
 We refer to \cite{St2,Tr2} and to \cite[Section 8]{MP} for more details.
 We have the following observation.

 \begin{lemma}\ \begin{itemize} \item The effect of a Murasugi--Przytycki move is that the Seifert circles $C_1$ and $C_2$ are merged into one Seifert circle whose sign is the same as the sign of $C_2$.
 All the other Seifert circles are preserved.
-The precise effect on the graph $\Gamma_D$ is a variant of a graph contraction described below in \cite[Section 5]{St2}. \item The Murasugi--Przytycki move is made using a sequence of $\reid_2$ and $\reid_3$ moves together with a single $\reid_1^{\downarrow}$ move.
+The precise effect on the graph $\Gamma_D$ is a variant of a graph contraction followed by a one point sum with another graph.
+We refer the reader to \cite[Section 5]{St2} for a precise description. \item The Murasugi--Przytycki move is made using a sequence of $\reid_2$ and $\reid_3$ moves together with a single $\reid_1^{\downarrow}$ move.
 The signs $\oplus/\ominus$, $\boxplus/\boxminus$ of the $\reid_1$ move depend on the orientation of the circle $C_1$ and the sign of the crossing.
 For instance, if $C_1$ is a negative Seifert circle connected to $C_2$ by a negative crossing, then the move is $\reid_1^{\downarrow\boxminus\ominus}$. \end{itemize} \end{lemma}

 \begin{proof} The first part is proved in \cite{MP,St2}.
 The proof of the second part consists of presenting the move as adding a small loop (that is the $\reid_1$ move) on the dashed part of Figure~\ref{fig:stoimenow} and then moving this loop under the circles adjacent to $C_1$ to obtain the dotted curve.
 The latter operation is a sequence of $\reid_2$ and $\reid_3$ moves.
 The details are left to the reader. \end{proof}